open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 **Status**: [Experimental](../document-status.md)

-This section denotes how to convert from prometheus scraped metrics to the OpenTelemetry metric data model and how to create Prometheus metrics from OpenTelemetry metric data.
+This section denotes how to convert from Prometheus scraped metrics to the OpenTelemetry metric data model and how to create Prometheus metrics from OpenTelemetry metric data.